This post may contain affiliate links. Please read our disclosure policy.

 - Grease 1 lb loaf pan and preheat oven to 300°F.

-- In a large mixing bowl, beat butter until light in color (about 3 minutes).
-Gradually incorporate sugar and cinnamon until light and fluffy.
+- In a large mixing bowl or stand mixer fitted with the whisk attachment, beat butter until light in color (about 3 minutes).
+Gradually incorporate sugar and cinnamon until light and fluffy.1 cup unsalted butter, 1½ cups white granulated sugar, ½ teaspoon ground cinnamon

-- On low, add eggs one at a time until just incorporated.
+- On low speed, add eggs one at a time until just incorporated.3 large eggs

 Optional Glaze

-- Warm in microwave 30 seconds to make it a pourable.
-Pour over top of pound cake and allow to set before slicing.
+- To make it pourable, warm in microwave 30 seconds.
+Pour over top of completely cooled pound cake.
+Allow to set before slicing.

 - Bring ingredients to room temperature for the perfect crumb.